Episodes

 Aunt, Artist, Advocate: Building Communication And Dignity For Profound Autism with Jennifer McGee

 Send us a text The story begins with a hard reality many families face: a beloved child who may never speak.
-Jennifer McGee joins us to share Isaiah’s path through profound autism—years of isolation in a classroom with low expectations, a legal fight to enforce IDEA and FAPE, and the life-changing …
+Jennifer McGee joins us to share Isaiah’s path through profound autism—years of isolation in a classroom with low expectations, a legal fight to enforce IDEA and FAPE, and the life-changing shift that came with the right ABA team.
+What unfolds is a blueprint for hope built on practical tools, persistent advocacy, and a refusal to accept “can’t learn” as a verdict.
+We walk through the ...

 From Sensory Overload To Strengths-Based Parenting with Sara Hartley